llvm/llvm-project/llvm/docs/CodingStandards.rst

 the `black <https://github.com/psf/black>`_ utility, which is PEP 8 compliant.
 Use its default rules.
 For example, avoid specifying ``--line-length`` even though it does not default to 80.
 The default rules can change between major versions of black.
-In order to avoid unnecessary churn in the formatting rules we currently use black version 23.x in LLVM.
+In order to avoid unnecessary churn in the formatting rules, we currently use black version 23.x in LLVM.

 When contributing a patch unrelated to formatting, you should format only the Python code that the patch modifies.
 For this purpose, use the `darker
-<https://pypi.org/project/darker/>`_ utility to call black with its default
+<https://pypi.org/project/darker/>`_ utility, which runs default black rules
-rules.
+over only the modified Python code.
 Doing so should ensure the patch will pass the Python format checks in LLVM's pre-commit CI, which also uses darker.
 When contributing a patch specifically for reformatting Python files, use black, which currently only supports formatting entire files.

 Here are some quick examples, but see the black and darker documentation for
 details:

 .. code-block:: bash

-    $ pip install black darker
+    $ pip install black=='23.*' darker # install black 23.x and darker
     $ darker test.py                   # format uncommitted changes
-    $ darker -r @^..:WORKTREE: test.py # also format changes from last commit
+    $ darker -r HEAD^ test.py          # also format changes from last commit
     $ black test.py                    # format entire file

 Mechanical Source Issues